rynmoore/rynmoore.github.io/docs/OuterWilds.md

 4. cucaracha; underarm turn to tamara;
 5. wheel 3 and unwind;;
 6. flirt (lead in 2); fence line; shadow fence and hold;

-# Notes
-- Possibly better have the flirt be lead in 2
-- Still not completely sold on the last few lines of part 2
-- Crab walk ending
-- The tamara is currently in handshake which is bad
-- Check right and left on circular serpiente